morepath/reg/doc/usage.rst

 ~~~~~~~~~~~~~~~~

 You can look up the function that a function would dispatch to without
 calling it.
-You do this using the ``component`` method on the dispatch
+You do this using the :meth:`reg.Dispatch.component`
-function:
+method on the dispatch function:

 .. doctest::